nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 ## Requirements

-NuoDB Admin processes (AP), Storage Managers (SM), and Transaction Engines (TE) are created as Kubernetes workloads supporting rolling upgrade strategy.
+NuoDB Admin processes (AP), Storage Managers (SM), and Transaction Engines (TE) are created as Kubernetes workloads that support rolling upgrade strategy.
 Any changes on the Deployment or StatefulSet `.spec.template` will trigger a rolling upgrade causing the controller to delete and recreate its pods.
-StatefulSet controller will proceed in the same order as Pod termination (from the largest ordinal to the smallest), updating each Pod one at a time.
+StatefulSet controller will proceed in the same order as pod termination (from the largest ordinal to the smallest), updating each pod one at a time.
-The deployment controller will first start a new Pod and wait for it to become `Ready` before shutting down an old one.
+The deployment controller will first start a new pod and wait for it to become `Ready` before shutting down an old one.

 The main workloads installed in a single Kubernetes cluster for a single NuoDB domain and database are: